mathun3003/PySNA/docs/docs/user-guide/overview/TwitterAPI.md

 TwitterAPI.compare_users(users: List[str | int], compare: str | List[LITERALS_COMPARE_USERS], return_timestamp: bool = False, features: List[str] | None = None)
 ```

 Compare two or more users with the specified comparison attribute(s).

+For one attribute, only the corresponding value is returned.
+For multiple attributes, a dictionary with the key-value pairs of the requested attributes is returned.

 Args: